SFTtech/openage/doc/building.md

  - (obviously) clone this repo or acquire the sources some other way
  - make sure you have everything from the [dependency list](#dependencies)
- - `./configure --mode=debug --compiler=clang` will prepare building
+ - `./configure --compiler=clang` will prepare building
-  - You could also use `./configure --mode=debug --compiler=gcc` here
+  - You could also use `./configure --mode=release --compiler=gcc` here
- - `make` will do code generation, build all python modules and the openage executable
+ - `make` does code generation, builds all Cython modules, and libopenage.
- - `make run` or `./openage` will run the game. try `./openage --help`
+ - `make run`, `./run`, `./run.py` or `python3 -m openage` runs the game. try `./run --help` and `./run game --help`.
- - `make test` will run the unit tests
+ - `make test` runs the built-in tests.

-### For installing on your local system
+### For installing on your local system (not yet fully tested)

  - `./configure --mode=release --compiler=gcc --prefix=/usr`
   - You could also use `./configure --mode=release --compiler=clang --prefix=/usr`
  - `make` to compile the project
- - `make install` will install the binary to /usr/bin/openage, python packages to `/usr/lib/python...`, static assets to `/usr/share` etc.
+ - `make install` will install the binary to /usr/bin/openage, python packages to `/usr/lib/python...`, static assets to `/usr/share` etc. Python packages may use their own prefix, which will be printed.
- - after installing, the user will still need to run the convert script using `python3 -m openage.convert`, to store the convert original assets to `~/.openage`.
-This does not work yet, and the convert invocation will later be integrated into the main binary.

 ### For packagers